 This is why being a part of building these ecosystems is so critical.
 And when we do it in the spirit of digital social innovation, we build internet machines for the purpose of providing income for ourselves and our families AND to produce positive social and environmental effects.
 We are all familiar with crowdfunding and this type of business is one level of this.

-Anyone who wants to create their own platform online and potentially sell your knowledge, skills or talents will become energetic participants in the ongoing project of building the internet.
+Anyone who wants to create their own platform online and potentially sell their knowledge, skills, or talents will become energetic participants in the ongoing project of building the internet.
 You will create internet machines with the power to define you, your virtual online selves.

 Why everyone needs to understand the potential of digital social innovation